 It contains “Psycho (A narrative for orchestra)”, “Marnie”, “North by Northwest”, “Vertigo” (Prelude/The nightmare/Scène d’amour), and “A Portrait of ‘Hitch'” (from “The Trouble with Harry”).

-Incidental music characterized by frequent use of ostinato and phrases like sound effects.
+It is a collection of incidental music characterized by the frequent use of ostinato and phrases like sound effects.
 It helped the suspenseful developments of Hitchcock films.

 This album has a spatial and pseudo surround sound by “Phase 4 Stereo”, the multi-channel recording technique of Decca/London Records.